Preston and District Pool League – League Regulations – 2026 Summer League

 ii.
 Match date imposed by league officials.

-f.
-Failure to turn up for a match
+2. Failure to attend a match

-iii.
+iv.
 Any team that fails to field a team on more than one occasion without good reason may also be removed from the league and all points etc nulled.

-g.
-Players bringing the League into Disrepute.
+3. Players bringing the League into Disrepute.

 i.
 Where a player is deemed to have bought the league in disrepute by their actions the committee may fine a team as follows